 There are varying intensities of molasses on store shelves from lighter molasses to blackstrap molasses.
 Go for an unsulphured or dark molasses, also sold as “robust” molasses.
 Blackstrap molasses can be quite intense—I don’t bake with it too often.

 I’m not working with any of these companies, but I prefer Grandma’s, Brer Rabbit, or Wholesome brands.
 Wholesome’s organic molasses is super dark, so it will make your cookies a little darker.
 Look how dark it makes my spiced gingerbread loaf.
-As opposed to the same recipe as a cake (moist gingerbread snack cake) made with Grandma’s brand.
+As opposed to the same recipe as a cake (gingerbread cake) made with Grandma’s brand.
 What a difference in color!

 How to Make Soft Molasses Cookies